leafo/lapis/docs/models.md

 ## Preloading Associations

-A common pitfall when using active record type systems is triggering many queries inside of a loop.
-In order to avoid situations like this you should load data for as many objects as possible in a single query before looping over the data.
+A common pitfall when using object relational mapping systems is triggering many queries inside of a loop when fetching a related object on each iteration.
+A technique for avoiding the `n+1` query problem you should load the related objects before the loop in a single query.

 We'll need some models to demonstrate: (The columns are annotated in a comment above the model).